 Late Night Refreshment

-“Late night refreshment” means the supply of hot food or hot drink to the public, for consumption on or off the premises, between 11.00pm and 5.00am.
-It includes takeaways, cafes, fast food outlets and mobile catering vehicles.
-Premises that provide late night refreshment will need to hold a Premises Licence.
+“Late Night Refreshment” is the supply of hot food or hot drink to the public, for consumption on or off the premises, between 11.00pm and 5.00am.
+It includes takeaways, cafés, fast food outlets and mobile catering vehicles.
+Premises that provide late night refreshment need to hold a Premises Licence.

 The Government believes it is necessary to protect local residents because premises which serve late night refreshment can be used by customers who may have been drinking at other premises earlier in the evening, thereby creating the potential for disorder on and near the premises.

 Also, because large numbers of customers may gather at places serving late night refreshments, there is a potential for nuisance and disturbance for local residents.